Home Paraquat

 Ellen Relkin, partner at Weitz & Luxenberg, explains why lawsuits are being filed against the makers of paraquat.

-The scientific link to Parkinson’s disease has led several people to file paraquat lawsuits against herbicide manufacturers, including Syngenta.
+The possible scientific link to Parkinson’s disease has led several people to file paraquat lawsuits against herbicide manufacturers, including Syngenta.
 Lawsuits claim paraquat is defective and led farmers to develop Parkinson’s disease.
 Plaintiffs say that manufacturers failed to warn the public about the risk.

 Sampling of Studies